turingschool/front-end-curriculum/projects/whats-cookin-part-two.md

 * Work with a local server and make network requests to API endpoints to retrieve and manipulate data.
 * Refactor your code to DRY up repetitive logic
 * Ensure your app follows best practices for accessibility
-* Leverage Sass to DRY up your CSS
 * Practice talking about your code and high level technical concepts
+* Implement feedback to improve product and process.

 In this project, you will use your project from What's Cookin' (Part One) and build on top of that.
 This is an opportunity to refactor your code, complete unfinished work, build new features, and take advantage of instructor feedback.